cekrem/cekrem.github.io/content/posts/changing-jobs-without-leaving-your-company/index.md

 friends were still nearby, as well as some of Norway's finest Android guys.
 I got to know new people, but we didn't start completely from scratch.
 I got to do something _other_ and learn something completely new, but – and this is a quite interesting part – I was still treated like a senior developer.
-I had a track record at the company that gave me a head start I would have completely missed out on if I left the company.
+I had a track record at the company that gave me a head start I would have completely missed out on if I left.
 True, I could have taken on a position more similar to the one I had, but that would sort of defeat the purpose of changing jobs in the first place.
 When transferring within the company, it turned out, I could make an even _bigger_ change.
 Trust was established, and we shared both history and values.